-Traffic flow is one way from Manners Street to Wakefield Street, and this won't change.
+Traffic flow in the street is one way from Manners Street to Wakefield Street, and this won't change.

 We want to make things safer and more convenient for people on bikes, and improving connections between streets is one of the ways we can do this.

 This change – along with a proposal to add a new contra-flow bike lane so people can ride up the one-way section of Cuba Street between Ghuznee Street and Vivian Street – will make it easier for people to get places by bike in this area.

-As well as shops, cafes and businesses, there are a number of destinations in this area, including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, which is due to open in 2018, and the Le Cordon Bleu culinary arts and hospitality school, that people travelling by bike want to get to.
+As well as shops, cafes and businesses, there are a number of other destinations in this area, including Te Auaha, the new WelTec/Whitireia creative campus in Cuba Mall, and the Le Cordon Bleu culinary arts and hospitality school, that people travelling by bike want to get to.

-The changes proposed will help provide an alternative north-south connection between the central city and parts of Mt Cook, though people on bikes using this route will still need to get off and walk through Cuba Mall, as they are required to now.
+The changes will help provide an alternative north-south connection between the central city and parts of Mt Cook, though people on bikes using this route will still need to get off and walk through Cuba Mall, as they are required to now.

 Lower Cuba Street is already a shared zone with very low speeds and traffic volumes.
 Only about 570 vehicles a day use the street, and the speed limit is 10km/h.

 This traffic resolution outlines the improvement proposed for Cuba Street between Wakefield and Manners Streets that went out for feedback in July 2017.